etishor/etishor.github.io/_posts/2011-11-17-test-data-generator.md

   - Serialization
   - test data
 ---
-I&#8217;ve pushed to github a new project, [TestDataGenerator][1] that should help with filling random objects with data.
+I've pushed to github a new project, [TestDataGenerator][1] that should help with filling random objects with data.
 I felt the need for a tool like this when testing various serialization techniques and persistence strategies.

-Basically this utility should construct the instance of an object using a public constructor, and fill all it&#8217;s public, writable properties with random data.
+Basically this utility should construct the instance of an object using a public constructor, and fill all it's public, writable properties with random data.

 Sample usage: